Sarps/olympus/README.md

 # Project Olympus - Fintech Backend System Implementation

+### ⚠️ **Important: Please Read Introduction Before Proceeding To Setup**
+**Skipping directly to the setup section without a comprehensive understanding of the preceding content may lead to misunderstandings about the functionalities and design principles**

 ## Introduction

 This project implements a backend system for a fintech application designed to facilitate financial transactions between users.